Board Members

 Board Member

-Research and Assessment Specialist (based in Tunisia).
-He is responsible for research conducted as part of the “MENA Atrocity Prevention” programme, financed by USAID and implemented by SFCG along with Freedom House and the American Bar Association.
+Research/M&E coordinator at Geneva Call, an international NGO that aims to enhance armed groups’ compliance with international humanitarian law.
+Previously, he was an Assessment Specialist where he was responsible for research conducted as part of the “MENA Atrocity Prevention” programme in Tunis.
 The aim of this programme is to better understand patterns of violence and discrimination against minority groups in Yemen, Libya, Morocco and Tunisia, and design and implement relevant programmes to assist vulnerable populations.

 Esther Overpelt (she/her)